 However, Blu-ray has changed the perception of audiophiles, and Aqualung on Blu-ray is no exception.
 There is a night and day difference between the stereo mixes presented on vinyl and Blu-ray.
 On Blu-ray a much greater separation between channels is very apparent, along with improved dynamics, and extraordinarily vibrant highs.
 It is easy to hear the zing of the newly strung guitar on "My God," and feels like the listener is right there in the studio as they performed this four decades ago.

-However, we are really here for the multi-channel mixes, which take this album to an entirely new level.
-First, the original quad mix offers a very musical representation of the original stereo mix, but fails to deliver the full surround impact of the new 2011 5.1 mix by Steven Wilson.
+However, we are here for the multi-channel mixes, which take this album to an entirely new level.
+First, the original quad mix offers a very musical representation of the original stereo mix but fails to deliver the full surround impact of the new 2011 5.1 mix by Steven Wilson.
 Much of the sound field is presented in the front two channels on the quad mix with some ambience and minor spread of elements toward the rear channels.
 In some cases, the quad mix fails to deliver the wetness of the mix, which is noticeably clear with the voices behind the flute solo on "My God" and the strings on "Slipstream".
 A glaring increase in the riffing guitar on "Locomotive Breath" almost makes the song impossible to listen to in this version.
-Yet, the quad mix holds together very well and provides a warm spatial depth that lacks in the flat stereo mix.
+Yet, the quad mix holds together very well and provides a warm spatial depth that is lacking in the flat stereo mix.

 From the first note of "Aqualung," it is very evident that the 5.1 surround sound mix was superbly engineered.
 The guitar echoes from the front to the rear right channel, as the band kicks in and fills the entire room.
 There is a sizzle to the guitars and zest to the flute throughout the surround mix.
 A departure from the original stereo and quad mixes is apparent with additional wetness added, which is emphasized on Ian Anderson's voice on the title track.
 The la-la-la voices behind the flute solo on "My God" are spread wide and fall to the rear, really providing a sense of sitting in a cathedral.
 The acoustic guitar is so close and so realistic it is as if it is live.
 However, it is so apparent that compression was used to stripe the guitar to tape, we wish the original recording could have provided the actual dynamic range desired.
-Of course, the limitations of the analog tape created the need for engineers to compress signals before they peaked and distorted on tape.
+Of course, the limitations of analog tape created the need for engineers to compress signals before they peaked and distorted on tape.
 One other aspect to the surround mix is the stark increase in volume for both the piano and electric guitar at the beginning of "Locomotive Breath."
 The original mixes began this track with a distinctly softer blend of both instruments until the band kicked in.
-The quite introduction from the earlier mixes truly allowed the song to hit hard, and both of the new stereo and surround mixes are more even, and lack in the dynamics originally presented.
+The quite introduction from the earlier mixes truly allowed the song to hit hard, and both the new stereo and surround mixes are more even, and lack the dynamics originally presented.
 Overall, it is extremely difficult to say which multi-channel mix is better, as they each have their own characteristics.
 Both carry very well, lending themselves to an artistic style that one ear may prefer over the other.
 It is great they are both provided here, and both can be equally enjoyed.

 For those who do not have a Blu-ray, a DVD-Audio disc is provided, which features everything from the Blu-ray, however in alternate audio formats.
 While both the quad and surround mixes can be played on any DVD player in a lossy format, a lossless 96/24 version of both the new and old stereo mixes and the quad and 5.1 mixes are available as DVD-Audio only.